 - Books Spiral 6 - Magazines, newspapers, government publications, small conference room

-- Books Spiral 7 (000 - 300) - The Maffei Family Aviation Room, the Barry A. Ackerley Business Collection, nonfiction media collection, science, public restrooms
+- Books Spiral 7 (000 - 300) - The Maffei Family Aviation Room, the Barry A. Ackerley Business Collection, Job Resource Center, Job and career books, nonfiction media collection, science, public restrooms

 - Books Spiral 8 (301 - 799) - Peter F. Donnelly Arts and Literature Collection, music CDs, two music practice rooms, the Kreielsheimer Foundation Performance Arts Room, regional arts collection